asikam/softone/README.md

-## A Laravel package for interacting with the SOFTONE ERP webservices the easy way
+## A simple Laravel package to interact with Softone ERP

     - Disclaimer: this is not an official package